dennyshin/project_circuitSNP/README.md

 ### dataprep.py

 This script's main function is to generate the training instances and also split the dataset into three parts: train set, validation set, test set.
+By default each set contains 70%, 20% and 10% of the original dataset respectively.

 ### model.py